cosmos72/stmx/README.md

   will write there, and just `(retry)` if no appropriate values are there yet.

-- `ORELSE` is a macro to combine two or more transactions as alternatives: if the first retries or is invalid, the second will be executed and so on, until one transaction either commits (returns normally) or rollbacks (signals an error or condition).
+- `ORELSE` is a macro to execute two or more Lisp forms as alternatives in separate, nested transactions: if the first retries or is invalid, the second will be executed and so on, until one transaction either commits (returns normally) or rollbacks (signals an error or condition).
+  It can only be used inside a transaction.

-- `NONBLOCKING` is an utility macro based on `ORELSE` to convert a blocking transaction into another that returns NIL instead of blocking (and otherwise returns T followed by the values or the original transaction)
+- `NONBLOCKING` is an utility macro based on `ORELSE` to convert a blocking transaction into another that returns NIL instead of waiting (and otherwise returns T followed by the values or the original transaction)

         (nonblocking (x) (y) (z))